boundary/boundary-plugin-shell/README.md

 2. Display the settings dialog by clicking on the _settings icon_: ![](src/main/resources/settings_icon.png)

 3. Click on the _Plugins_ in the settings dialog which lists the installed plugins: ![foo](src/main/resources/plugin_installed_settings.png)
-4. Locate the _boundary\_plugin\_shell_ and click on the item, which then displays the uninstall dialog:
+4. Locate the _shell_ plugin and click on the item, which then displays the uninstall dialog:
 ![foo](src/main/resources/plugin_details_uninstall.png)

 5. Click on the _Uninstall_ button which then displays a confirmation dialog along with the details on what metrics and dashboards will be removed.![foo](src/main/resources/plugin_uninstall.png)